Repulser/Rythm-documentation/docs/What is Rythm.md

      Rythm serves over `13 million` Discord servers and counting!

  - # Why wait?
    You can [invite Rythm to your server](https://rythmbot.co/invite) with just a few clicks to liven your time on Discord up; it's that simple!
+Instructions on how to invite Rythm can be found in the next section.